 Please include a short biographical statement in the event that your work is accepted.
+This is very important!

 If your work is accepted, please wait six months before submitting again.